jeffstang/biof501-pipeline_proteomics/README.md

 ```
 - `cellchatv2_mouseLRI.rda`: CellChatDB v2 LRI annotations in an R Data File.
 When read in, it is a list of ligands and their corresponding list of receptors (in a list of lists format).

-- `CellChatDB_preprocess.R`: **not covered in this demo** but in case there is interest, this is an Rscript details how the database was retrieved, cleaned up and transformed.
+- `CellChatDB_preprocess.R`: **not covered in this demo** but in case there is interest, this is an Rscript detailing how the database was retrieved, cleaned up and transformed.

 `data/raw`: